biagioo/typing-game-api/README.md

 # Welcome to The Typing Game!

-This App was Built with Ruby on Rails, React and Redux langauges/libraries.
+This App was Built with Ruby on Rails.

-Check out the demo video or read about it.
+This is the backend of The Typing Game, here is a link to the frontend repository. https://github.com/biagioo/TypingGame Check out the demo video or read about it.

 ## Functionality